Choose Your Path

 To begin your career as a speech-language pathologist, a master's degree and clinical certification by the American Speech-Language-Hearing Association (ASHA) are required.
 Our speech-language pathology (SLP) online prerequisite courses are offered every semester, allowing you to complete the prerequisites required for admission to a graduate program in communication sciences and disorders.

-If you are pursuing a speech-language pathologist assistant certification, we have the resources for you to succeed with our quality online coursework!
-Our speech-language pathology assistant (SLPA) pathway can be completed in as few as three semesters, finishing with the SLPA course offered each spring.
-This would prepare you for the SLPA exam and allow you to enter the field as an SLPA.
+Students on the SLPA pathway are provided with the quality online coursework to prepare them for successfully obtaining the ASHA SLP-A certification!
+The speech-language pathology assistant (SLPA) pathway can be completed in as few as three semesters, finishing with the SLPA course offered each spring.
+The pathway prepares students for ASHA’s SLPA exam and to possibly enter the field as an SLPA.

 Application Requirements